dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

 ---
 # Walkthrough: Hosting a Windows Forms Composite Control in WPF

-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a rich environment for creating applications.
-However, when you have a substantial investment in Windows Forms code, it can be more effective to reuse at least some of that code in your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application rather than to rewrite it from scratch.
+WPF application rather than to rewrite it from scratch.
 The most common scenario is when you have existing Windows Forms controls.
-In some cases, you might not even have access to the source code for these controls. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides a straightforward procedure for hosting such controls in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
-For example, you can use [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] for most of your programming while hosting your specialized <xref:System.Windows.Forms.DataGridView> controls.
+In some cases, you might not even have access to the source code for these controls.
+WPF provides a straightforward procedure for hosting such controls in a WPF application.
+For example, you can use WPF for most of your programming while hosting your specialized <xref:System.Windows.Forms.DataGridView> controls.

- This walkthrough steps you through an application that hosts a Windows Forms composite control to perform data entry in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+ This walkthrough steps you through an application that hosts a Windows Forms composite control to perform data entry in a WPF application.
 The composite control is packaged in a DLL.
 This general procedure can be extended to more complex applications and controls.
 This walkthrough is designed to be nearly identical in appearance and functionality to [Walkthrough: Hosting a WPF Composite Control in Windows Forms](walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md).
 The primary difference is that the hosting scenario is reversed.

  The walkthrough is divided into two sections.
 The first section briefly describes the implementation of the Windows Forms composite control.
-The second section discusses in detail how to host the composite control in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application, receive events from the control, and access some of the control's properties.
+The second section discusses in detail how to host the composite control in a WPF application, receive events from the control, and access some of the control's properties.

  Tasks illustrated in this walkthrough include: